A Loop Knot can be tied very easily under various circumstances, and attached to swivel and hook. It is a simple starting point for fishing knots.

 - Pass the line through the eye of the hook, or swivel.

-- Double back. make five turns around the line.
+- Double back and make five turns around the line.

 - Pass the end of the line through the first loop, above the eye, and then through the large loop.

 - Slide the coils down tight against the eye.

 Palomar Knots provide another very simple knot for terminal tackle.
 It is considered to be the strongest knot for this application.
 It can be tied in the dark with a minimum of practice.

 - Double about 10 inches of line, and pass through the eye.

 - Tie an Overhand Knot in the doubled line, letting the hook hang loose.
 Avoid twisting the lines.

 - Pull the end of loop down, passing it completely over the hook.